 These incidents, if accurately reported, make it harder to believe that Ghani necessarily takes a hard line on corruption and dismissed the senior central bank officials in an effort to root it out.
 The Kabul Bank scandal also underlines the importance of the World Bank’s reported request for accurate information from the DAB on Afghan banks.

 Afghanistan has suffered decades of conflict, and its civil war is intensifying.
-On November 7 this year, three central bank employees, including the governor’s senior public relations adviser, were killed when a terrorist bomb blew up their car in Kabul.
+On November 7, 2020, three central bank employees, including the governor’s senior public relations adviser, were killed when a terrorist bomb blew up their car in Kabul.
 Many of its official institutions appear to suffer from high levels of corruption.
 Attempts to rebuild the country also means working with those who wield power in its provinces and cities.
 Many of those leaders have long records of violence and dishonesty.
 Pragmatism, in Afghanistan, is often going to mean working with such people.

 But ignoring abuses appears to achieve little and carries major risks for Afghanistan.
 The owners of Kabul Bank and their politically well-connected friends were allowed to carry on stealing from small depositors for years – long past the point where many prominent members of Kabul’s relatively small community of economists and financiers, both Afghan and foreign, suspected something was gravely wrong.
 But for years, no-one in Kabul’s communities of diplomats, aid workers, intelligence officers and consultants managed to convince Afghanistan’s donors to act.
 The Kabul Bank scandal ended up costing $1 billion in a country where, two years ago, GDP per capita was estimated at $520, or just over $1.50 a day.

 The IMF and the World Bank are in a difficult position in Afghanistan.
 The IMF aims to support the government as it attempts to cope with a long-running war, the Covid-19 pandemic, a severe recent drought, the devastation of most of its institutions.
-The fund projects that Afghanistan’s GDP will contract by 5% this year.
+The fund projects that Afghanistan’s GDP will contract by 5% in 2020.
 For the IMF to deny funds to the Afghan government during these crises would be problematic.
 The World Bank faces a similar dilemma, but may be responding differently.
 If recent reports in the Afghan media are correct, the World Bank is ready to withhold aid to Afghanistan unless the central bank releases banking data to it.

 There could be very large costs if the reforms of the central bank are reversed, says central bank reconstruction veteran Coats.
 Afghanistan’s central bank, he argues, as with many developing economies, is its “most advanced institution – not that it’s all that advanced, but it’s the most advanced that they’ve got.
 So, if they have problems, it’s a big deal”.